SMI/dicompixelanon/doc/dicom_ocr.md

 surrounding the image content.
 Such rectangles can be treated the same way as rectangles found using OCR; stored in a database or CSV file for future redaction.

+PII can be detected using one of a number of algorithms; SpaCy and Flair also have several language models to choose from, although none are highly accurate on short text fragments without context.
+A check for PII will set a flag 0 if no named entities are found and 1 if some are found.

+An OCR whitelist is also available in the PII option, which operates slightly differently.
+If the whole exact string is in the whitelist it marks the rectangle as non-PII as determined by a whitelist, otherwise it marks the rectangle as PII because it was not on a whitelist.
+The text may still be safe without PII but the whitelist alone cannot determine this so it errs on the side of caution.

 ## Examples